 How Long To Leave Fluoride Varnish on Teeth?

 Table of Contents

 Maintaining good overall health requires taking proper care of your teeth.
-Fluoride varnish is a protective coating applied to teeth to protect your teeth from cavities.
+Fluoride varnish is a protective coating applied to teeth to prevent cavities.

+How Long To Leave Fluoride Varnish on Teeth?